 - Coaches are to huddle the children before the start of each game.

 - Give a great big “GOOOOOO (Team Name)”

-- Reminder that Buddies are there for three reasons.
+- Reminder that Buddies are there for two reasons.

 - Safety and protection of the Miracle League Player

 - Assist the Miracle League Player, but only as needed encouragement